d3ncryptoj0hn/REALTEK-RTL8192FU/README.md

     lsusb

-if your adaptor is realtek. then go to this link: http://www.mediafire.com/file/09i8ro6p6fjt7os/RTL8192FU_RTL8725AU-linux-driver.zip/file
+if your adaptor is realtek N9100. then go to this link: http://www.mediafire.com/file/09i8ro6p6fjt7os/RTL8192FU_RTL8725AU-linux-driver.zip/file

     cd Downloads